 A truly adventurous horseriding expedition in the extreme south of Tajikistan.
-This is one of the most breathtaking regions in the world, mineral peaks and snowy plateaus dominated by glaciers, and dramatic valleys that are home to shepherds and are the secret domain of the illusive snow leopard.
+This is one of the most breathtaking regions in the world from mineral peaks and snowy plateaus dominated by glaciers to dramatic valleys that are home to shepherds and are the secret domain of the illusive snow leopard.

 Another highlight of this trip is the opportunity for riders to witness the Al Chabysh Festival in the remote town of Murghab, this is a sports and cultural event dedicated to the horse and the ancestral nomads.

 The area is reserved for just a handful of adventurers each year.